 Credit & Debt Category

-- news in respect of amikacin for order of canada
+- review in respect of lasix for sale

 Dear Liz: My wife of 34 years died five years ago.
 Her father is 94.
 He has accumulated a large amount of wealth over the last 40 years.
 I always made a point of staying out of financial discussions between my father-in-law and his daughters.
 He told us for years that upon his death all his wealth is to be divided between us (my wife and me) and her sister.
 Recently, a gold digger reappeared on the scene.
 My father-in-law and his late wife took her in at a young age when her parents died.
 I don’t know if she was ever formally adopted or not, or how that affects the situation.
 My question is, do I have any legal rights, upon my father-in-law’s death, to any distribution of his estate if I am not listed in the actual trust or will?